 I hated me.

 The Breaking Point

 One late night in 2005, I had hit an all-time low.
 There was simply no point to my existence anymore.
 I decided to commit suicide.

 I had the knife out and I wrote my note.
-I had just gotten off the phone to an ex-boyfriend who I was still close to, and he begged me to call someone for help.
+I called an ex-boyfriend who I was still close to to say goodbye, and he begged me to call someone for help.
 I called a suicide hotline, and they calmed me down enough for me to put the knife away and go to bed.

 The next morning, I went to the emergency room for help and got into a program that provided support and information that I hadn’t been able to find anywhere else.